 Complex Regional Pain Syndrome can be a painful and disabling condition.
-CRPS generally arises from a minor injury to an arm or leg, such as a scrape, sprain, or strain, that has had enough time to heal.
+CRPS generally arises from an injury to an arm or leg, such as a fracture, sprain, surgery or strain, that has had enough time to heal.
 It can result in the syndrome defined as being complex, regional (limited to one region of the body), and painful.
 Around 80,000 people are diagnosed with CRPS in the United States each year.
 A team approach that includes care from doctors, psychologists, and physical therapists is recommended for treating CRPS.

 What Is Complex Regional Pain Syndrome?

 CRPS, formally known as reflex sympathetic dystrophy, is a multisystem disorder.
 It typically results in severe, long-term pain and can include:

 - Changes to the bones, joints, and skin.

 There are generally two types of CRPS:

 - Type 1: Not resulting from a distinct nerve injury.